 A similar statement (and even worse) is that native plants attract native bees and exotic plants attract exotic bees.
 There is some truth in the statement, but it is also really misleading.
 Native bees do not know their geography.
 They do not care whether the plant is local or from far away just as long as it gives them what they want.
 Oregano is a good example.
 It provides concentrated nectar that bees like and it is highly attractive to all bees even though it is from Europe.
 Butterfly bush is highly attractive to butterflies and it comes from China.
 Also, let's not forget the wild populations of exotic bees that have become established in Canada and are doing very well on our native plants (see Giant Resin Bee).
 Why is this true?
-Well most bees are generalists when it comes to collecting nectar.
-Now some bees do have specific pollen sources and some native plants require a specific native pollinator, but, it is simply not possible to judge a plant's ability to attract pollinators based on where it comes from.
-Native plants support more food chains through herbivory and are an environmentally more responsible choice because they will not have deleterious effects on local ecosystems.
+Well, most bees are generalists when it comes to collecting nectar.
+It is simply not possible to judge a plant's ability to attract pollinators or its general benefit to wildlife based on where it comes from.
+Native plants support food chains through herbivory and are an environmentally more responsible choice because they will not have deleterious effects on local ecosystems.

 I am going to get stung if I make a garden for pollinators